wvm28/AdventOfCode2023/README.md

 # AdventOfCode2022

-My first time attempting a Advent of Code, I'm curious how far I'll get
+My second time attempting a Advent of Code, I'm curious how far I'll get